Netflix is now worth more than Disney and Comcast

 The streaming company is now worth more than Disney and Comcast.

 Shares of Netflix (NFLX) were up Thursday even as Disney (DIS), Comcast (CMCSA) and the broader market fell.
-Netflix's market value is now $151.6 billion.
-Disney's market cap as of Thursday morning was $151 billion.
+Netflix's market value is now $153.1 billion.
+Disney's market cap as of Thursday afternoon was $152 billion.

 The company even announced a price hike for subscribers last year, but that hasn't slowed its growth.